magebirdcom/popup-magento-2/README.md

 Step 1

 Install by Composer :
-Go to the Magento folder and run the command: composer require magebird/popup
+In command line, using "cd", navigate to your Magento 2 root directory and run the command: composer require magebird/popup

 Install by Ftp upload :
 Download the latest version of the extension from https://www.magebird.com/download/Popup_package_m2.zip and upload everything inside folder "For upload" to your Magento root folder.